cjacker/opensource-toolchain-avr/README.md

 With the self-made '4.7k serial adapter' (refer to above section), you can program UPDI with [pyupdi](https://github.com/mraardvark/pyupdi).

-Use Thinary nano 4808 as example:
+Use Thinary nano 4808 and blink demo as example:

 ```
 pyupdi -c /dev/ttyUSB0 -d atmega4808 -b 115200 -e  -f main.hex
 ```

 ## 4.4 with pymcuprog

+to be written

 # 5. Debugging

 ## 5.1 with avarice

 AVaRICE is a program which interfaces the GNU Debugger GDB with the AVR JTAG ICE available from Atmel.
 It can support a lot of debugger devices, such as AVR JTAG ICE MKI/MKII/3, AVR Dragon and ATMEL-ICE etc.

-Up to this tutorial written, most linux distribution shipped avarice-2.13 by default, version 2.13 can not support ATMEL-ICE, if you use ATMEL-ICE, you can use this version: https://github.com/Florin-Popescu/avarice/
+Up to this tutorial written, most linux distribution shipped avarice-2.13 by default, version 2.13 can not support ATMEL-ICE, if you use ATMEL-ICE, you should use this version: https://github.com/Florin-Popescu/avarice/

 Build and install it: